sjentsch/lsjDocs/Ch08/Ch08_Estimation_2.rst

 .. [#]
    Technically, the law of large numbers pertains to any sample statistic that can be described as an average of independent quantities.
-That’s certainly true for the sample mean.
-However, it’s also possible to write many other sample statistics as averages of one form or another.
+That is certainly true for the sample mean.
+However, it is also possible to write many other sample statistics as averages of one form or another.
 The variance of a sample, for instance, can be rewritten as a kind of average and so is subject to the law of large